lexie-423/notebook-by-zizi/docs/English/toefl/reading/tpo65.md

 > 依旧是表述错误。这段话把optic的可能性排除了。
 >
 > >We are left with two other possibilities to consider: Either the effect is photochemical, which means that the infrared radiation is absorbed by a specific compound, analogous to the light- sensitive pigments in the eye, or the pit organs are sensitive to the slight temperature rise caused when infrared radiation reaches it.
 The infrared radiation emitted from a mammalian body has low quantum energy, which makes any photochemical effect on a pigment extremely unlikely.
 Pure infrared radiation can be produced by a laser, and experiments with such radiation of known wavelength provide strong evidence that the mode of reception in the facial pit organ is entirely thermal.

+## Reading 2

+> [!note]+ Paragraph
+> In the early 1700s, the air was widely seen as just such an environment, and "air" and "the air" were one and the same thing.
+Chemists were not in the habit of regarding airs or gases as having different chemical properties.
+There was simply air.
+One obvious reason for this was practical Chemists could examine solids and liquids, exposing them to a variety of tests and seeing how they contributed to assorted reactions. **Chemists had, however, no comparable way of examining air** ; and they came to view chemistry as the sum total of the reactions of solids and liquids, excluding gases.
+Chemists stressed chemical qualities over physical properties like weight and let physicists deal with air.
+Chemists generally did not examine air, and they did not try to weigh it.
+That does not mean that chemists did not weigh substances.
+They did a lot of weighing, and pharmacists and metallurgists did more.
+But weighing gases was outside their brief.
+In the Encyclopedia of Diderot and Alembert, published between 1751 and 1775. readers were told that "the incoercibility of gases will remove them from our researches for a long time to come."

+> [!question]+ Question
+> What is the main point of paragraph 2?
+> A. Diderot and d'Alembert were the first to recognize that gases were a third state of matter
+> B. Advances in pharmacy and metallurgy led to a better understanding of gases
+> C. Early chemists had no tools for investigating the chemical properties of gases
+> D. By performing various tests on solids and liquids, chemists were able to better understand gases.

+> [!check]- Answer
+> 答案是C，虽然也没有很准确，其实我觉得更准确的是没有这样的认识或者意识，但是C是最接近的了，剩下的肯定不是这段话 **主要** 讲的东西嘛
+> hint是 Chemists had, however, no comparable way of examining air. 这里的comparable是和solid 和 liquid相比，也算是C的意思